 However, it’s important to note that large amounts of baking soda can be harmful to animals, so make sure you keep your pets away from any area that you are treating.
 After letting the baking soda sit in the affected spot, vacuum the area thoroughly to get rid of any residue.

 While these tips work 90% of the time, there’s always that possibility that you may have to call it quits with your soiled rug.
 If that’s the case, it’s good to know that you can always opt for a rug that can be easily washed in your washing machine, just like your bedsheets and duvet covers.
-Ruggable rugs are machine washable, stain and water-resistant, making it easy to clean up after your pets anytime.
+Ruggable rugs are machine-washable, stain and water-resistant, and dog-friendly, making it easy to clean up after your pets anytime.

 Hello there!
 I really admire your blog.
 Every tip is amazing.
 I have learned lots of things like how to remove pet odor & more.
 These tips will save my time.
 Thanks for this nice blog!